3.2. Basic Line Plots

 10 20 1 5

-Use the functions xlim and ylim to set the x– and y–axis limits.
+Use the xlim and ylim functions to set the \(x\) and \(y\) axis limits.
 Both functions take a vector of two elements as input.
-For example, the following command sets the lower y–axis limit to 2 and the upper y–axis limit to 4.
+For example, the following command sets the \(y\) axis range between 2 and 4.

 >> ylim([2 4])

-For plots depicting geometry, we would like the x–, y–, and z–axes to have the same scale.
+We would like the \(x\), \(y\), and \(z\) axes to have the same scale for plots depicting geometry.
 There are two ways to accomplish this.
 The axis command has an equal option that sets the scale of each axis to be the same.
 We can also set the aspect ratio to be the same for each axis with the daspect function, which takes a vector with three values, even for 2-D plots.

 >> axis equal % Set the axes scales to be the same